 \section{Experiments}

+This section initially presents the fundamental setup for our experiments.
+Subsequently, we demonstrate the results of experiments in various settings and provide an in-depth analysis from multiple perspectives.

-\subsection{Set Up}
+\subsection{Set Up~}

 \textbf{Datasets:} Following previous work~\cite{balunovic2022lamp}, our experimental design incorporates three binary text classification datasets to ensure a comprehensive evaluation.
 Specifically, we utilize \textbf{CoLA} and \textbf{SST-2} from the \textbf{GLUE} benchmark~\citep{warstadt2018neural, socher2013recursive, wang2019glue}, with their sequences predominantly ranging between 5-9 and 3-13 words, respectively.
 Additionally, the~\textbf{RottenTomatoes} dataset presents a more complex scenario with sequence lengths oscillating between 14 and 27 words~\citep{pang2005seeing}.
-You may find more details about datasets in the appendix.
+More details can be found in Appendix~\ref{sec:C-3}.
 Within the scope of our experiments, we utilize a subset of 100 randomly selected sequences from the training sets of these datasets as our evaluation benchmark, a method also endorsed by~\citet{balunovic2022lamp}.

-\textbf{Models:} We conduct experiments primarily on the \textbf{BERT$_{\text{BASE}}$}~\citep{devlin2018bert} architecture.
-Consistent with~\citet{balunovic2022lamp}, we use models that have undergone fine-tuning for downstream tasks over two epochs.
-To ensure a fair comparison, we even adopt the same fine-tuned models from~\citet{balunovic2022lamp}.
+\textbf{Models:} Experiments are primarily based on \textbf{BERT$_{\text{BASE}}$} \citep{devlin2018bert} architecture.
+Consistent with~\citet{balunovic2022lamp}, we use models that have been fine-tuned on downstream tasks for two epochs.
+To ensure a fair comparison, we adopt the same fine-tuned models from~\citet{balunovic2022lamp}.
 As for the auxiliary language model employed to extract prior knowledge, we choose GPT-2~\citep{radford2019language}, a choice also used by~\citet{balunovic2022lamp}.

-\textbf{Metrics:} Following~\citet{deng2021tag} and~\citet{balunovic2022lamp}, we evaluate attack performance using the ROUGE metric suite~\citep{lin2004rouge}.
-Specifically, we present the collective F-scores for \textbf{ROUGE-1}, \textbf{ROUGE-2}, and \textbf{ROUGE-L}.
-These metrics respectively assess the retrieval of unigrams, bigrams, and the proportion of the longest continuous matching subsequence relative to the entire sequence's length.
+\textbf{Metrics:} Following~\citet{deng2021tag} and~\citet{balunovic2022lamp}, we evaluate attack performance with the ROUGE metric suite~\citep{lin2004rouge}.
+Specifically, we present the F-scores of \textbf{ROUGE-1}, \textbf{ROUGE-2}, and \textbf{ROUGE-L}.
+These metrics respectively assess the retrieval of unigrams, bigrams, and the proportion of the longest continuous matching subsequence relative to the entire sequence.
 We omit all padding tokens in the reconstruction and evaluation phases.